ianayl/ship/README.md

-# Pish - POSIX Interactive Shell
+# Ship - SHell, but Interactive aand Posix compliant this time.

-Pish is an interactive shell that strives to be friendly, _somewhat_ fast and POSIX compliant for once.
+Ship is an interactive shell that strives to be friendly, _somewhat_ fast and POSIX compliant for once.

 ## Massive Disclaimer: